 Minnesota businesses involved in the Summer 2019 Aspirations Job Shadow Program were:

-Arth0, Atlas Portfolio, Cloudburst, SBC, Code42, Ecolab, Fairview, Mayo Clinic, Merrill Corporation, Microsoft, Minnesota IT Services, Minnesota Twins, PricewaterCoopers, Prime Therapeutics, SPS Commerce, Superior Managed IT Service, Target, Thomson Reuters, Unisys, UnitedHealthCare, U.S. Bank, Veritas Technologies
+Arth0, Atlas Portfolio, Cloudburst, SBC, Code42, Ecolab, Fairview, Mayo Clinic, Merrill Corporation, Microsoft, Minnesota IT Services, Minnesota Twins, PricewaterCoopers, Prime Therapeutics, SPS Commerce, Superior Managed IT Services, Target, Thomson Reuters, Unisys, UnitedHealthCare, U.S. Bank, Veritas Technologies

 Businesses and their employees also benefit from job shadow experiences.
 Career exploration initiatives such as Job shadow programs are an impactful community outreach opportunity for businesses that are committed to supporting the students and schools in their community.
 For the host business and their employees, a job shadowing program can provide a way for them to touch the lives of the next generation and truly influence their thinking not only about jobs and careers but also about their personal power and purpose.
 When businesses demonstrate the value and importance of ‘giving back’, it sends a clear message about the business culture and implicitly communicates to youth that this is an expectation for them as well, as they grow and mature.
 A job shadow experience often leads to internship opportunities and can serve as a talent pipeline to fulfill company hiring goals.